MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/assistants-javascript.md

 Message content: "I need to solve the equation `3x + 11 = 14`.
 Can you help me?"
 ```

-It is important to remember that while the code interpreter gives the model the capability to respond to more complex queries by converting the questions into code and running that code iteratively in JavaScript until it reaches a solution, you still need to validate the response to confirm that the model correctly translated your question into a valid representation in code.
+It's important to remember that while the code interpreter gives the model the capability to respond to more complex queries by converting the questions into code and running that code iteratively in JavaScript until it reaches a solution, you still need to validate the response to confirm that the model correctly translated your question into a valid representation in code.

 ## Clean up resources